LeonKuhne/Ladys-Slipper-Counter-AI/README.md

 #### Download YOLO weights
-These can be found (link somewhere) on the Darkflow GitHub Add the downloaded weights to darkflow/bin and rename to 'yolo.weights'
+These can be found (link somewhere) on the Darkflow GitHub Add the downloaded weights to 'bin' and rename to 'yolo.weights'

 #### Testing Data
-Add the image to test to 'darkflow/sample_img'
+Add the image to test to 'sample_img'
 Modify 'run.py' to use the new images 'image_name'
 > python3 run.py